Framing

 Basic shot types

-There is a general convention in the video industry which assigns names to the most common types of shots.
+There is a convention in the video industry which assigns names to the most common types of shots.
 The names and their exact meanings may vary, but the following examples give a rough guide to the standard descriptions.
 The point isn't knowing the names of the shot types (although it's very useful), as much as understanding their purposes.

-something.
-A close up of a person could also be described as a wide shot of a face, or a
+Basic shots are referred to in terms relative to the subject.
+For example, a "close up" has to be a close up of something.
+A close up of a person could also be described as a wide shot of a face, or a very wide shot of a nose.

 The subject in all of the following shots is a boy standing in front of a house.